 8. L’Eglise Notre-Dame (exterieur) – Notre-Dame Church (exterior)

-The gargolyes and sculptures are some some of the architectural details you can see.
+The gargolyes and sculptures are just some of the architectural details you can see.

 From here, walk up the main street towards the top of town.
 You will now start to walk up a slight slope.
 The next information board is just off La Place de la Republique on the wall of a small alleyway named Cour de l’Abbé Gauthier.